rid3/A-Ruedas/README.md

 Footer: credits.

->Backlog // Bonus
+## Backlog // Bonus

--Score (incrementing with the rays you get).
+- Score (incrementing with the rays you get).
--Backgroun music.
+- Backgroun music.
--More than one character to play with, different scenarios and mosnters.
+- More than one character to play with, different scenarios and mosnters.

->Data Structure
+## Data Structure

 - Class Felicitos:
 Felicitos png. and properties.
 Initial position.